marcelobrunolara/MoviesMobileApp/README.md

 # My Movies
 ## MoviesMobileApp

-A Xamarin.Forms application to follow up all everything about movies!
+A Xamarin.Forms application to follow up everything about movies!

-At this very first version you can check all upcoming movies with device localization support.
+At this very first version you can check upcoming movies within your device localization!

 About next steps (or application roadmap) we can consider: